 In the case of Zantac lawsuits, this means understanding the difference between class action lawsuits and multidistrict lawsuits.

-Class action lawsuits occur when an entire group of people decide to file together against another party for a harmful prescription drug, medical device, or other product.
+Class action lawsuits occur when an entire group of people decides to file together against another party for a harmful prescription drug, medical device, or other product.

 Multidistrict lawsuits are similar in form to class action lawsuits but differ in many ways.
 Multidistrict lawsuits are comprised of many individuals filing singular lawsuits against a party or parties.